aqib1/LingoCraft/README.md

 # LingoCraft
-Micro-service for languge detection and translation
+Microservice for language detection and translation